AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 ---
 # Configure global or folder-level profiles {#id181AH2003PF}

 In an enterprise, different groups or products may use different authoring templates, output templates, conditional attribute profiles \(or subject schemes\), and Web Editor configurations.
-Configuring these only at an enterprise \(or global\) level can make authors experience difficult, as they will see templates or profiles that are not relevant to them.
+Configuring these only at an enterprise \(or global\) level can make Authors experience difficult, as they will see templates or profiles that are not relevant to them.

 AEM Guides allows you to configure authoring \(topic or map\) templates, output templates, conditional attribute, and Web Editor configurations at an enterprise \(global\) level as well as at a folder level.
 This way, you can segregate the configurations for different departments or products in your enterprise.